wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 6. Shortcode Addition to allow unlimited products in post content.

 == Changelog ==
+= 2.0 =
+* Added Database for caching api calls (10/20/2010)
+* Added Options for Private and Public Keys in the options panel.
+(10/22/2010)
+* Added Options for Complete Removal and Partial Removal of Plugin on Deactivate.
+(10/24/2010)
+* Added new error checks to comply with API changes.
+* Added new Display checks to not display anything on error (except an HTML Comment in the code) (10/24/2010)
+* Fixed option naming convention to resolve a few issues with previous versions (10/24/2010)
+* Fixed come code to resolve headers sent issues.
+(10/23/2010)
+* Modified Style calls to fix issues with earlier versions upgrading to newer version (10/23/2010)
+* Updated FAQs (10/24/2010)

 = 1.9.1 =
 * Fix to WordPress Core location assumption.
 Caused Problem when WP core was located outside root.
 (1/3/2010)
 *  Added German Language. (special thanks to Henri Sequeira for translations).
 (1/3/2010)